 - How to Prepare a Student for the Concordia Laptop Program

-- MS Family Technology Contract
+- MS Family Technology Contract (completed by parent and student)

-- Laptop (provide by Parent)
+- Laptop (provided by parents)

 - Laptop Requirement Letter (provided by Concordia)

-- Laptop Warranty (provided by parent)
+- Laptop Warranty (provided by parents)

-- Laptop Case/Bag (provided by parent)
+- Laptop Case/Bag (provided by parents)

-- USB Hard Drive (provided by parent)
+- USB Hard Drive (provided by parents)

 - Apple ID